Travis Kelce Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Travis Kelce Player Prop Bets for NFL Week 6 - Kansas City vs. Washington

-There will be player props available for Travis Kelce before he takes to the field for NFL action on Sunday at 1:00 PM ET live on CBS.
-Kelce and the Kansas City Chiefs (2-3) hit the field against the Washington Football Team (2-3) in Week 6 at FedExField.
+In advance of Sunday's game, here are the key stats and trends you need to know about Travis Kelce and his player prop bet options.
+He'll take the field starting at 1:00 PM ET on CBS.
+Kelce and the Kansas City Chiefs (2-3) square off against the Washington Football Team (2-3) in Week 6 at FedExField.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.